ekristen/aws-nuke/docs/resources/mgn-source-server.md

 ## Properties

-- `SourceServerID` - The unique identifier of the source server
+- `Arn`: The ARN of the source server
-- `Arn` - The ARN of the source server
+- `FQDN`: The fully qualified domain name of the source server
-- `ReplicationType` - The type of replication (AGENT_BASED, etc.)
+- `Hostname`: The hostname of the source server
-- `IsArchived` - Whether the source server is archived
+- `IsArchived`: Whether the source server is archived
-- `LifeCycleState` - The lifecycle state of the source server
+- `LifeCycleState`: The lifecycle state of the source server
-- `Hostname` - The hostname of the source server
+- `ReplicationType`: The type of replication (AGENT_BASED, etc.)
-- `FQDN` - The fully qualified domain name of the source server
+- `SourceServerID`: The unique identifier of the source server
-- `Tags` - The tags associated with the source server
+- `tag:<key>:`: This resource has tags with property `Tags`.
+These are key/value pairs that are added as their own property with the prefix of `tag:` (e.g. [tag:example: "value"])

-## Deletion Process
+!!! note - Using Properties

-When deleting an MGN Source Server, aws-nuke performs the following steps:
+    Properties are what [Filters](../config-filtering.md) are written against in your configuration.
+You use the property names to write filters for what you want to **keep** and omit from the nuke process.

-1. First disconnects the source server from the MGN service using `DisconnectFromService`
+### String Property

-2. Then deletes the source server using `DeleteSourceServer`
+The string representation of a resource is generally the value of the Name, ID or ARN field of the resource.
+Not all resources support properties.
+To write a filter against the string representation, simply omit the `property` field in the filter.

-This ensures that replication is properly stopped before the resource is removed.
+The string value is always what is used in the output of the log format when a resource is identified.